What should you know about over 50 life insurance?

 We call this our Premium Cap Option and, don’t worry, you'll still be covered for the rest of your life.
 It is available for anyone aged 50-80 via telephone.
 Please call 0800 904 7674 for a quote.

 We hope this gives you a better idea of how over 50s life cover works.
 As with any financial decision, it's important to weigh up all the risks and benefits before you do anything, so here’s a simple summary:

 5 benefits of SunLife’s Over 50s life insurance

-- Guaranteed acceptance with no medical
+- Guaranteed acceptance with no medical or lifestyle questions

 - Guaranteed cash payout on death

 - Fixed cash payout and monthly premiums that never rise

 - Quick payout when a claim is made